ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-1.md

 	Before you get to work, you should check out the {@link framework/guides/quick-start Quick start} guide first to set up the framework and building tools.
 Be sure to check out the {@link framework/guides/package-generator package generator guide} as well.
 </info-box>

 We’ll create a toolbar button that lets the users insert abbreviations into their document.
-The abbreviations will use the `<abbr>` <abbr title="HyperText Markup Language"> HTML </abbr> element, with a ‘title’ property that will show up in a tooltip when the user hovers over the element.
+The abbreviations will use the `<abbr>` <abbr title="HyperText Markup Language"> HTML </abbr> element, with a ‘title’ attribute that will show up in a tooltip when the user hovers over the element.

 This first part will cover only the basics, and we'll just insert one possible abbreviation: "WYSIWYG".
 We'll get user input in the next part of this tutorial series.